Day One

 “It is a doorway,” he pronounces, “bridging the interval between this space and the remote facility.
 Step forward and into it as I do.”

 With another lurching motion, the D’nal disappears into the portal.
-Pruitt turns his face to his erstwhile friend, but that one is unmoved, glaring into the equilateral emptiness.
+Pruitt turns his face to H’seven, but that one is unmoved, glaring into the equilateral emptiness.

 Pruitt’s feet carry him with their own shuffling volition to the aperture.
 Nothingness beckons.
 His rational mind cringing in apprehension, he steps through.
 The membrane engulfs him and he is gone.